Surprise Sega livestream will reveal a ‘new project’ next week

 Sega hasn’t given us much to go on, but there are a few key hints as to what we can expect from next week’s livestream.
 With the upcoming broadcast pitched as a project announcement rather than a game reveal, it’s likely to sit outside their usual gaming catalog.
 Don’t be expecting a surprise sequel, remake, or reboot to appear, but something adjacent to what the publisher is best known for.

-One possibility is that Sega will share its first substantial update on its SuperGame project (opens in new tab).
+One possibility is that Sega will share its first substantial update on its "SuperGame" project.
 Originally announced in 2021, the initiative was billed as a partnership between Sega and Microsoft that will see the publisher deliver new triple-A games that utilize the latest technologies, and take advantage of the US tech giant’s cloud streaming software.
+Rather than referring to a single title, the moniker is being applied to multiple titles that check off these four boxes:

-Super Game also looks to involve NFTs, however.
+The project also looks to involve NFTs.
 In a recruitment interview earlier this year (translated by VGC (opens in new tab)), producer Masayoshi Kikuchi said: “It is a natural extension for the future of gaming that it will expand to involve new areas such as cloud gaming and NFT.
 We are also developing SuperGame from the perspective of how far different games can be connected to each other.”

 Sega has expressed its interest in moving into NFTs elsewhere.
 It previously partnered (opens in new tab) with blockchain company Double Jump Tokyo to sell NFTs, and trademarked an official Sega NFT logo (opens in new tab) earlier this year.
 While Sega CEO Haruki Satomi told Tweak Town (opens in new tab) it had no concrete blockchain plans and must “mitigate the negative elements” of NFTs, it’s possible this upcoming livestream will announce the game-maker's next leap into the field.